It’s taken me quite some time to truly warm up to kale.

 Photos by Fanny Slater, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published by Shanna Mallon on June 8, 2012.
-Last updated: September 18, 2020 at 14:43 pm.
+Last updated September 15, 2020.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.